DataDog/hiring-engineers/answers.md

 <img YAML interval />

 Using a stopwatch, I started the timer when the total run count incremented by 1 and refreshed the GUI constantly until the count incremented again.
 The metric was indeed submitting every 45 seconds.

+## Bonus Question Can you change the collection interval without modifying the Python check file you created?

+As shown in the previous step, the collection interval was changed in the my_metric.yaml file which didn't touch the Python check file (my_metric.py).